abradinjapan/arizona/README.md

-# The Arizona Programming Language
+# The Arizona Machine

-A language created to test the dragon programming language.
+A byte code language and intepreter designed to be simple yet robust.